 The best main features are skills.
 Connection is a skill.
 Sometimes, it’ll look like yapping, ranting, or gossiping, but if the outcome is connection, each word will have been in service.
 Is the laughter annoying or genuine?
 Tune in, and you will see.
 Identifying main features isn’t much harder than watching TV.

 Every main feature has its price.
 As best as I can tell, my main feature is to think.
 It means I am thoughtful – but also that I overthink.
-There are no two-for-one deals when shopping for relationships.
+It’s all two-for-one deals when shopping for relationships.

 One word I think a lot about lately is “noise.”
 Noise might be the worst main feature.
 There’s already so much of it.
-Noise in the literal sense – do you think before you talk? are you in meetings just to meet? – but also the figurative one – do you consume just to consume, both information and stuff? will your reaching out benefit me, or is it just more noise in my already loud life?
+Noise in the literal sense: Do you think before you talk?
+Are you in meetings just to meet?
+But also noise in a figurative sense: Do you consume just to consume, both information and stuff?
+Will your reaching out benefit me, or is it just more noise in my already loud life?

 What’s your main feature?